JustinLesko02/ME405-Romi-Line-Follower/README.md

 ### Motor Control
 Each of our motors uses closed-loop proportional-integral control.
 <img width="749" alt="Screen Shot 2024-11-21 at 9 37 00 AM" src="https://github.com/user-attachments/assets/ef799270-c59c-4ba0-b219-5e157936887b" />
+### Line Sensing Control
+### Heading control
+At multiple points in the line following track, the robot must move to a set angle, so closed-loop heading control which fed directly into
 ## Calculations
 ## References